-Update: Due to the spread of the novel coronavirus (COVID-19), Airbnb has temporarily adjusted their cancellation policy for special cases.
+Update: Due to the spread of the novel coronavirus (COVID-19), Airbnb has temporarily adjusted its cancellation policy for special cases.
 Please refer to the official documentation to see if your booking or listing is affected.

 Eligible travel issues listed under Airbnb’s policy